Hip Pain · San Francisco + Virtual

 Take-home practice

-You leave with a short practice for what was worked on that session.
-About five minutes.
-You do it on your living room floor.
-It maintains the changes and keeps your body moving in the right direction between sessions.
+You leave with a short practice for what you worked on, about five minutes on your living room floor, to keep the change going between sessions.

 The guarantee